This module is one of the eight modules required for the GCHQ Master's certification.

 This module gives students a framework to reason about cyber security in order both to anticipate incidents, and to deal with their occurrence.

-- reason about the threats and hazards to which a cyber system may be exposed with a view to producing actionable intelligence to reduce negative consequences.
+Reason about the threats and hazards to which a cyber system may be exposed.

 Other useful information